luke-mcevoy/agileSoftwareDev/week2/README.md

     - Reads each line of a GEDCOM file
     - Prints "--> <input line>"
     - Prints "<-- <level>|<tag>|<valid?> : Y or N|<arguments>"
-        - <level> is the level of the input line, e.g. 0, 1, 2
+        - '<level>' is the level of the input line, e.g. 0, 1, 2
-        - <tag> is the tag associated with the line, e.g. 'INDI', 'FAM', 'DATE', ...
+        - '<tag>' is the tag associated with the line, e.g. 'INDI', 'FAM', 'DATE', ...
-        - <valid?> has the value 'Y' if the tag is one of the supported tags or 'N' otherwise.
+        - '<valid?>' has the value 'Y' if the tag is one of the supported tags or 'N' otherwise.
 The set of all valid tags for our project is specified in the Project Overview document.
-        - <arguments> is the rest of the line beyond the level and tag.
+        - '<arguments>' is the rest of the line beyond the level and tag.

 # Sample Input
 0 NOTE dates after now <br/>